TheLethalCode/HP3_project/README.md

 - First Line:- `<num_vertex> <num_edge>` (The number of vertices and edges respectively)
 - Next *num_edge* lines:- `<end1> <end2> <weight>` (The two endpoints of the edge and its weight)
+- The source vertex, if required, has to be inputted manually

+NOTE:- *end1* and *end2* should lie in [0, n]

+NOTE:- If the input graphs are large, it might be necessary to increase the default stack size to effectively test the algorithms.
+To do so temporarily, use the command `ulimit -s unlimited`.

 ## Datasets